 1. Mind-Set about Money

 Finance is the leading cause of breakups and divorce all over the world.
 This makes it the most important milestone to get pass before marriage.
 Issues of whether couples should open a joint account, whether he/she spends too much or saves, who bears what financial responsibility, long-term financial plans, etc. are among the financial bones of contention that has torn so many marriages apart.
 Before going ahead to tie the knot, be sure to first observe your partners attitude towards money.
 You should also take time to discuss extensively about your finances and get yourselves on the same page before going any further.

 2. Being at Peace with Each Other’s Circle

 Before you met your spouse, they had friends and family, didn’t they?
 Those people were a big part of their lives before you came along and will continue to be.
 And so you both must learn to be comfortable with each other’s family and friends.
 Otherwise it would be disastrous for one to bring the other to an event where family or friends would be present.
 A demonstration of genuine comfort or compatibility with each other’s circle is a sign that you two can be together.

 3. Inquire About Spirituality and Philosophy

 We all believe in something, regardless of what titles we wear.
 And we’d like for people to believe what we believe, or at least respect it.
 For a couple to get along well, they both need to be open about their spiritual (religious) beliefs and philosophy about life.
-Schisms would most likely occur when one party wants the kids to follow their belief above the other.
-Practices such water baptism, circumcision, tribal markings, mode of dressing, and more, are usually governed by one’s beliefs and traditions.
+Schisms would most likely occur when one party wants the kids to follow their beliefs above the other.
+Practices such as water baptism, circumcision, tribal markings, mode of dressing, and more, are usually governed by one’s beliefs and traditions.
 If you think you may not be able to cope, it is recommended that you do not continue into marriage.

 4. Stay Strong Together Even After a Huge Disagreement